Start your NGO in

 You get free access to Sevastack — India's complete NGO management platform.
 Issue 80G receipts instantly, track donors, manage projects, file Form 10BD, track FCRA quarterly returns, and never miss a compliance deadline.
 All in one place.

-Donors, 80G receipts, FCRA returns, compliance deadlines, CSR proposals — one platform.
-Free for new NGOs.
+Donors, 80G receipts, FCRA returns, compliance deadlines, CSR proposals — one unified platform.
+Free for newly registered NGOs.

 Start free with Sevastack